 While we have now passeda long-term correction to the previously broken payment formula for Medicare and Tricare doctors, I will continue to work on the implementation of the new system to ensure fairer payments for physicians and helping to make certain that their patients enjoy access to the doctor of their choice.

-I testified before the Ways and Means Committee on my legislation, the Smuggled Tobacco Prevention (STOP) Act, bipartisan legislation that addresses the serious and growing problem of illegal tobacco trafficking.
+I have reintroduced the Smuggled Tobacco Prevention (STOP) Act, bipartisan legislation that addresses the serious and growing problem of illegal tobacco trafficking.
 By giving our law enforcement the tools they need to crack down on the illicit tobacco trade, the STOP Act will combat tobacco-related death and disease, reduce funding for organized crime and terrorist organizations that threaten our national security, and raise government revenue without raising taxes.
 This is why it has the support of national public health groups including Campaign for Tobacco-Free Kids, the American Cancer Society, the American Heart Association and the American Lung Association.
-Click here to view my testimony when I testified on this issue.

 Protecting Health Insurance Reform

 I remain committed to preserving the hard-fought reforms to our health insurance system achieved through the Affordable Care Act, and will resist all efforts by those in Congress who seek to repeal or defund it.
 Repeal would shift rights away from American families back to insurance companies, leave millions of Americans with no hope of securing insurance, force young adults off their parents' insurance plans, and return insurance company discrimination against children with pre-existing conditions.
 For seniors, the repeal would also mean the end of free Medicare preventive care, forcing seniors to pay new fees for everything from cancer screenings, to diabetes testing and routine check-ups, and an end to 50% discounts on brand name prescription drugs for those who have reached the “donut hole” gap in coverage.
-You can hear two speeches I delivered on the House floor against these misguided repeal efforts.
+You can hear a speech I delivered on the House floor against these misguided repeal efforts.